-The number one question I get asked as a sleep consultant is how to get out of the four-month sleep regression.
+The number one question I get asked as a sleep consultant is how to get out of the four month sleep regression.
 Rather than worrying about how to claw your way out of it, I find it way easier to set yourself up so that you never experience it in the first place.
 If you are interested in learning how to avoid this regression, you will be surprised by my answer below.

-Of course, if all else fails, and you find yourself in a situation where your sweet little four-month-old is waking every hour overnight, pick a sleep training method that aligns with your parenting style and implement it with consistency.
+If you find yourself in a situation where your sweet little four-month-old is waking every hour overnight, pick a sleep training method that aligns with your parenting style and implement it with consistency.
 This can be done by hiring a sleep consultant who can help you discover your parenting style.
-In addition, remember that teaching your baby to fall asleep independently is one of the best gifts that you can give to your child!
+In addition, remember that teaching your baby to fall asleep independently is one of the best gifts that you can give to your child.